Ahmed-Zein/microwave-simulator/README.md

 - In the **main State** of the program we choose operation and select the next state based on that.

-  - {A: Popcorn, B:Beef, C: Chicken, D: User defined time}
+  - {A: Popcorn, B: Beef, C: Chicken, D: User defined time}

 - Once we are in the next state :